vvsharma/GCD_CourseProject/README.md

 Note to testers:

-1. You can read the final file from step 5 using 'data<-read.table("TidyData.txt")' and examine them using the many functions such as head, str, summary etc. in R.
+1. You can read the final file from step 5 using 'data<-read.table("TidyData.txt")' and examine them using the many functions such as head, str, summary etc. in R.  Since the file red in will not have any column names, you can apply 'names(data)<-c("subjectid","activityname","featurename", "measurementvalue")' to give meaningful labels to the columns.

 2. You can source the run_analysis.R file in your main directory as long as the data directory "UCI HAR Dataset" and its necessary sub-direactories are in it.